-Natte Valleij Cinsault, Darling South Africa 2023
+Natte Valleij Cinsault, Darling South Africa 2021

-Natte Valleij Cinsault, Darling South Africa 2023
+Natte Valleij Cinsault, Darling South Africa 2021

 Alexander Milner has quickly established himself as The Cape's go-to guy for Cinsault.
 He calls it "the poor man's Pinot Noir", not only because it has a similar ethereal lightness, but also because it is so sensitive to the site on which the vines grow and he has spent his career pedalling around The Cape on his bicycle looking for little plots brimming with potential.
 He produces 4 separate expressions from Paarl, Darling, Stellenbosch and Swartland.
 This is our favourite, the Darling Cinsault, from the eponymous ward that lies between Swartland and the Ocean.
 It's typically pale in colour and has Pinot-like aromas of earthy strawberries and rose petals and wild cherry that continue on to the free-wheeling, red berry palate whose featherweight tannins apply the brakes just firmly enough to stop you gulping it down in one.
 Just.
 12.5% alc.
-Unfined and unfiltered.
+Unfined and unfiltered, so it will be slightly hazy.
 Drink now-2030.

 Press reviews: